The main window of sas information map studio is used to view, create, and modify information maps and contains the following elements:

 Both Business Data and Physical Data are available so that you can create an expression for a new data item based on physical data that may not be in your information map.

 h.
 Select OK to close the Expression Editor window and return to the properties window for the new data item.

 i.
 Select the Classifications/Formats tab and change the format type from Date/Time to Numeric, specify BEST as the format, and set the width to 2.

 j.
-Select to close the properties window for the data item.
+Select OK to close the properties window for the data item.

 1) Select Customer First Name, Customer Birth Date, and Customer Birthday Month.